AdobeDocs/experience-manager-64.en/help/assets/media-handlers.md

 Existing workflows can be extended and new ones can be created to process assets according to specific requirements.

-The following example shows how to enhance the AEM Assets Synchronization workflow so that sub-assets are generated for all assets except PDF documents.
+The following example shows how to enhance the **[!UICONTROL AEM Assets Synchronization]** workflow so that sub-assets are generated for all assets except PDF documents.

-The workflow will look as follows:

 ### Disabling/Enabling a Media Handler {#disabling-enabling-a-media-handler}